josbeir/cakephp-docs-md/docs/3/en/development/configuration.md

 ```

 Loading plugins/events in `Application::bootstrap()` makes
-[integration-testing](#integration-testing) easier as events and routes will be re-processed on
+[Integration Testing](#integration-testing) easier as events and routes will be re-processed on
 each test method.

 ## Disabling Generic Tables